 Sustainable Airport Master Plan (SAMP)

-Environmental Review Near-Term Projects
+Environmental Review for Near-Term Projects

 Photo courtesy of the Port of Seattle

-Update as of September 20, 2024
+Update as of November 12, 2024

 SAMP Near-Term Projects Environmental Review Schedule Update